hbeni/wesnothBoardGame/README.md

   + `Einheiten-v.svg`: back side of units
   + `Kartenteile-1.svg`: A set of tiles.
 The castles are supposed to be one big tile.
   + `Kartenteile-2.svg`: even more tiles!
-  + `Spielertafel.svg`: table for players showing all unit stats and also a panel to track gold.
+  + `Spielertafel.svg`: table for players showing all unit stats and also a panel to track gold (there is also a english version).
   + Especially for the hex tiles it is good if the cardboard is a little thicker.
   + The units have some white space below them.
 You can either place them into plastic slots or cut the white in the middle and glue it down to a piece of cardboard.
 * Get a *ten sided dice* marked 0-9 (either an online dice or buy a physically one).